98jfiore/cs490-Project1-jf353/README.md

     Before trying to run this app, go to https://developer.twitter.com/en/apply-for-access and apply for access.
         When you are approved, create a project and save your consumer key, consumer secret, access token, and access token secret.
+    Additionally, sign up for the Spoonacular API at https://spoonacular.com/food-api/console#Dashboard and save your API key.
+        Store it in your .env file with the name SPOON_API_KEY

     At the root directory, there is a .gitignore file set up to ignore .env, which is where API keys are currently being stored.
     In the .env file, the twitter API's consumer key, consumer secret, access token, and access token secret are saved as CONSUMER_KEY,